openbaton/docs/docs/vnf-package.md

 ## Onboarding VNF Packages

 Once we have finalized the creation of VNF Packages and packed them into a tar we can onboard them to the NFVO.
 Make sure that you also uploaded a VimInstance before onboarding the package.
-Onboarding can be done easily via the [Dashboard][dashboard-link].
+Onboarding can be done easily via the [Dashboard][dashboard-link] or the [Command Line Interface][cli].

 ## NSD [iperf]